qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Vtables a reference or pointer variable must contain sufﬁcient information to allow the code generated by the compiler to ﬁnd the right version of the method at run time.
 The most common implementation represents each object with a record whose ﬁrst ﬁeld contains the address of a virtual method table (vtable) for the object’s class (see Figure 10.3).
 The vtable is an array whose ith entry indicates the address of the code for the object’s ith virtual method.
 All objects of a given concrete class share the same vtable. ■ Suppose that the this (self) pointer for methods is passed in register r1, EXAMPLE 10.45

 Implementation of a virtual method call that m is the third method of class foo, and that f is a pointer to an object of class foo.
 Then the code to call f->m() looks something like this:

+6 Terminology differs in other languages.
+In Eiffel, an interface is called a fully deferred class.
+In Scala, it’s called a trait.

 ![Figure 10.3 Implementation of...](images/page_543_vector_203.png)
 *Figure 10.3 Implementation of virtual methods.
 The representation of object F begins with the address of the vtable for class foo.
 (All objects of this class will point to the same vtable.)
 The vtable itself consists of an array of addresses, one for the code of each virtual method of the class.
 The remainder of F consists of the representations of its ﬁelds.*